-In this case it is advisable to find an established creative partner in addition to the technical provider.
-With a design or an ad agency you can create a collective strategy for the following years.
+In this case, it is advisable to find an established creative partner in addition to the technology provider.
+With a design or an ad agency, you can create a collective strategy for the following years.
 This is your game plan if you also want to change everything from business cards to flyers to all other printed material.

 Image: The objectives for Scanfil's website renovation were mobile-friendliness and a modern layout.
 The website that was created with Liana Technologies' LianaCMS was designed by the Finnish creative agency Pohjolan Mylly.

 Because the website is such a key element in a company's operations, it really is crucial to find the right service provider.
 Some sort of comparison should always be done – and the price is usually the worst criterion for it.

 Reliability, continuous development and high-quality customer service pay for themselves many times over in the long run.
 In other words, don't be blinded by the price tag but instead consider the benefits of a companion that stays relevant due to constant upgrades and offers you support at a moment's notice.

 Obviously many of those that are going to have their website redone already have some sort of service provider.

 The big question is: should you keep the old one or look into new providers as well.
 It doesn't make sense to break a good working relationship on a whim but you definitely should not settle if the old doesn't quite meet your current or future needs.

 When assessing your existing service provider, consider at least these following things: